o1-labs/proof-systems/specifications/website/content/docs/specifications/kimchi.md

 The prover index is a structure that contains all the information needed to generate the proof.

+1. set the endomorphism value to endo_q
-1. do the lookup stuff
+2. do the lookup stuff
+3. linearize the circuit
+4. set the max quotient size to the number of IO registers times the domain size

 ## proof data structure